Squadron of Honor

 Squadron of Honor is a 1938 American action film directed by Charles C. Coleman and starring Don Terry, Mary Russell, and Thurston Hall.
 It was produced as a second feature by Columbia Pictures.
 The film's sets were designed by the art director Stephen Goosson.

-Synopsis
+Plot

 American Legion commander Bob Metcalf and district attorney Don Blane join forces to battle a crooked operator who tries to frame Metcalf for murder.
 To assist him Blane calls on the help of a hundred thousand American Legion members.